g1-cmsc125/HangOS/README.md

-# 🖥️ HangOS
+# 🖥️ MauradersXP

 ## 📖 About
-**HangOS** is a retro, Windows XP-themed Hangman game built entirely in Java using Swing and AWT.
-Developed as a laboratory requirement for CMSC 125 (Operating Systems), this project reimagines the classic word-guessing game as a high-stakes "secure file download."
+**MauradersXP** is a retro, Windows XP-themed Hangman game built entirely in Java using Swing and AWT.
+Developed as a laboratory requirement for CMSC 125 (Operating Systems), this project reimagines the classic word-guessing game as a high-stakes piracy download game.

-Instead of drawing a stick figure, players must accurately guess the characters of a hidden file (e.g., `word.exe`). [cite_start]The game dynamically reads its vocabulary from an external text file (`database.txt`), ensuring a randomly chosen word like "apple pie" or "cat" is selected every time the program is executed[cite: 1].
+Instead of drawing a stick figure, players must accurately guess the characters from the concepts in the course.
+Each wrong character guessed, a virus pop up will appear.
 The project features:
 * **Fully Clickable GUI:** A mouse-driven interface featuring a virtual keyboard, start menu, and draggable mini-windows.
 * **Audio Integration:** Authentic Windows XP background music and system sounds (`javax.sound.sampled`) that react to your gameplay.
 * **Dynamic Visuals:** A custom rounded gradient progress bar that calculates download completion based on string length, and a built-in `.gif` boot sequence.
-* **Standalone Executable:** Compiled into a native `.exe` using Launch4j/JSmooth for seamless plug-and-play execution.
+* **Standalone Executable:** Compiled into a native `.exe` for seamless plug-and-play execution.

 ---